microservicesteam/nutaxi-messaging/README.md

 docker ps
 ```

-*  Start the application
+*  Start the application(skipping of the tests is needed because the test environment builds up a Kafka Server)

 ```
-mvn spring-boot:run
+mvn spring-boot:run -DskipTests
 ```

-* Test the application
+* Test the application with a console-consumer

 ```
 docker exec -it nutaxi-kafka /bin/bash